PayPal Payouts API Integration in PHP

 • $access_token: Access token for PayPal requests authorization.

-• $expires_in: The expire time of current access token.
+• $expires_in: The expiration time of the current access token.
 Used to refresh/regenerate the token when expired.

-• $created_at: The creation time of current access token.
+• $created_at: The creation time of the current access token.
 Used to refresh/regenerate the token when expired.

-• __construct(): Constructor of class when and instance of class is created.
-Sets $client_id, $client_secret, $base_url and $access_token properties of the class.
+• __construct(): Constructor of class when an instance of the class is created.
+Sets the $client_id, $client_secret, $base_url and $access_token properties of the class.

-• set_access_token(): Sends the request to PayPal's authorization endpoint to retrieve access token for future requests.
-Sets $access_token, $token_type, $expires_in and $created_at properties of class.
+• set_access_token(): Sends the request to PayPal's authorization endpoint to retrieve the access token for future requests.
+Sets the $access_token, $token_type, $expires_in and $created_at properties of class.

 • curl_request(): A generic function used to send curl requests to PayPal endpoints.